SharePoint/sp-dev-docs/docs/spfx/dynamic-data.md

 }
 ```

-SharePoint Framework offers standard UI for connecting web parts to dynamic data sources.
-This UI simplifies working with dynamic data by discovering available dynamic data sources and their properties and persisting the configured connection.
-To use this UI, a web part that consumes dynamic data must include a few specific building blocks.
+The SharePoint Framework includes a user experience (UX) for connecting two web parts to dynamic data sources.
+This UX simplifies working with dynamic data by discovering available dynamic data sources and their properties and persisting the configured connection.
+To use the UX, a web part that consumes dynamic data must include a few specific building blocks.

 ### Define dynamic web part properties